 To understand how the Radiance functions, it is important to note that setup and calibration parameters are split into "input memories" and "output configurations."
-Input memories deal with video source setup and calibration.
-Output configurations deal with display setup and calibration.
+Input memories control video source setup.
+Output configurations control display setup and calibration and are specified by selecting a Mode, CMS and Style for each input, input-memory, and input sub-resolution memory.

 The Radiance has four input memories (MEMA, MEMB, MEMC and MEMD).
-Each input memory has eight resolution sub-memories that are automatically selected for input resolutions of 480, 576, 720p, 1080i50, 1080i60, 1080p24, 1080p60 and Other.
-The eighth resolution sub-memory, "Other," is reserved as a "catchall" for otherwise unspecified resolutions.
+Each input memory has eight sub-memories that are automatically selected for input resolutions of 480, 576, 720p, 1080i50, 1080i60, 1080p24, 1080p60 and Other.
+The "Other" memory is reserved as a "catch-all" for unspecified resolutions.

-Each resolution sub-memory can be independently linked to any one of eight output configuration memories.
-The output configuration memories are used to store setup data for one, or more, video displays.
-In the factory default condition, all of the resolution sub-memories are linked to "Output Configuration 0."
-As an example, to select output configuration number 1 for the active input memory/sub-memory, enter MENU ® Input ® Video Setup ® [resolution]® Out1 Select ® Config1 ® OK.
-The new output configuration must be selected for each input sub-resolution memory that is to be associated with the new output configuration.
-After selecting the new output configuration, it becomes active and its configuration setup can then be changed.
-To "Save" this new setting, enter MENU ® Save ® Save ® OK.
+The following applies to software revision 102910, and later revisions: Each Input sub-resolution memory can be independently linked to any one of the eight output mode, CMS and style memories.
+They store setup data for the video display setup and calibration.
+In the factory default condition all input sub-resolution memories are linked to "Mode 0," "CMS 0," and "Style 0."
+To change these enter MENU ® Input ® Video Setup ® [resolution]® Out1 Select ® (Mode, CMS, Style).
+These settings can be changed for each input sub-resolution memory.
+To "Save" new settings, enter MENU ® Save ® OK ® OK.